kubevela/kubevela/design/vela-core/apply-workload-and-trait.md

 ## Implementation

 We employed the same mechanism as `kubectl apply`, that is, computing a 3-way diff based on target object's current state, modified state, and last-appied state.
-Specifically, a new annotaion, `app.oam.dev/last-applied-configuration`, is introduced to record workload/trait's last-applied state.
+Specifically, a new annotation, `app.oam.dev/last-applied-configuration`, is introduced to record workload/trait's last-applied state.

 Once there's a conflict on field, both changed by AppConfig and others, AppConfig's value will always override others' assignment.